akka/akka/akka-docs/src/main/paradox/serialization.md

 configuration for that; since `com.google.protobuf.GeneratedMessage` implements `java.io.Serializable`, protobuf messages will always be serialized using the protobuf protocol unless specifically overridden.
-In order to disable a default serializer, map its marker type to “none”:
+In order to disable a default serializer, see @ref:[Disabling the Java Serializer](remoting.md#disable-java-serializer)

+### Enable additional bindings

+`akka.Done` is by default serialized by the Java serializer, add the following binding to avoid that.
+It's not enabled by default for compatibility reasons.

 ```
 akka.actor.serialization-bindings {
-  "java.io.Serializable" = none
+  "akka.Done" = akka-misc
 }
 ```